 - Button eye 15 mm, black, 3; or equivalent button (as eyes and nose)

-- Zipper, Metal, 4″ - if you need to shorten the metal zipper, refer this tutorial
+- Zipper, Metal, 4″ - if you need to shorten the metal zipper from a longer zipper, refer to this tutorial

 - Zipper, Nylon, 3″, for the back pocket.
 Optional, you can leave it out to make an open pocket instead of a zipper pocket.

 - Sewing machine, with normal and zipper presser feet

 - Water Erasable fabric marker, for light color fabric

 - Tweezers, for turning small part inside out